 Probably my favorite reason for getting bamboo viscose for my babies is that it’s 100% naturally antibacterial.
 What this means is that it take an active role in resisting bacteria that’ll likely find its way to my baby.
 Let’s face it, babies aren’t the cleanest people out there, which is why bamboo viscose being antibacterial is a great reason it’s safe.

 The fact that bamboo viscose is antifungal is also a huge plus because your towels, clothes, bedsheets, pillowcase, or anything else made from bamboo viscose won’t smell funky as fast as other materials.
-Unlike more traditional materials, like cotton and polyester, bamboo viscose is able to stay fresh and clean for much longer, which is also very eco-friendly since they can last longer without being washed.
+Unlike more traditional materials, like cotton and polyester, bamboo viscose is able to stay fresh and clean for much longer, which is also very eco-friendly since it can last longer without being washed.

 Keeping our babies safe from developing allergies is a top priority, which is why I’m more than grateful that bamboo viscose is hypoallergenic.
 It seems more and more common for children to develop allergies and babies are more susceptible to this situation.
 For this very reason, there’s no reason not to invest in hypoallergenic fabrics like bamboo viscose.